samy4sam/ti-nspire/Robotic/README.md

 * rotation matrix (4x4).

 ### robotic/roty(θ)
-Function to get getting the rotation matrix around the y-axis.
+Function to get the rotation matrix around the y-axis.

 Parameters:
 *  θ [rad]: Angle around the y-axis.